Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Conservative 3% annual return: $260+ million in untaxed investment income annually

-What questions does this scale of sophisticated offshore tax-exempt investment income generation raise when these assets support organizations that acknowledge “common control” with political entities?
+This scale of sophisticated offshore tax-exempt investment income generation raises questions when these assets support organizations that acknowledge operational relationships with political entities.

 Part XI: Legal Framework and Precedent Analysis